+Fig. 8 Fluorescence readings (average ± standard error) for reference targets of varying size (Plexiglas Satinice® plum 4H01 DC (polymethylmethacrylate)), based on a 1 s integration time.
+Open circles show readings at 590 nm, and black dots show readings at 690 nm.

+Discussion

-The SES has proven to be a reliable instrument, processing 2,924 samples on its first three deployments.
-This reliability was achieved through rigorous testing on the MARS cabled observatory before long-term deployment in deeper water.
+The SES has proven to be a reliable instrument, processing 2,924 samples on its first three deployments with no malfunctions.
+This reliability was achieved through rigorous testing on the MARS cabled observatory at 900 m depth before long-term deployment in deeper water.
 Design and construction of the SES was greatly facilitated by basing it upon a proven commercial sediment trap.
 Custom power control circuitry allows the system electronics to be built from inexpensive commercial microcontroller boards and peripherals, and greatly shortened the hardware development time.
 The use of the open-source Linux operating system and Ruby programming language also help to lower system costs.

-Initial examination of the data from these deployments has revealed that both the rate and composition of settling particulate matter at Station M is highly variable on time scales as short as a few hours.
-While the SES does provide high-resolution images of the collected samples, it retain those samples and thus provide accurate measures of mass flux.
-However, the SES can measure the fluorescence of the samples in situ, where this information is lost in the stored samples of a traditional sediment trap (Vaulot et al. 1989) [10]. -(Fitzgeorge-Balfour et al. 2010) [11], Given these functional differences, the SES is best used to complement rather than replace traditional sediment traps.
+Initial examination of the data from these deployments has revealed that both the deposition rate and composition of settling particulate matter at Station M is highly variable on time scales as short as a few hours.
+While the SES does provide high-resolution images of the collected samples, it does not retain those samples and thus cannot provide accurate measures of mass flux or further analysis of carbon content.
+Flux values generated from the SES would need to be estimated from models based on concurrent sediment trap and SES sampling periods.
+However, the SES can measure the fluorescence of the samples in situ, where this information is lost in the stored samples of a traditional sediment trap (Vaulot et al. 1989) [10].
+Phytodetritus is a high-quality food source for deep-sea communities (Fitzgeorge-Balfour et al. 2010) [11], so the ability to estimate the chlorophyll content of settling material has strong scientific value.
+Given these functional differences, the SES is best used to complement rather than replace traditional sediment traps.